RedHatQE/teflo_examples/configuration/README.rst

 teflo
 ------

-Carbon requires you to create a configuration file to control various settings teflo needs.
+Teflo requires you to create a configuration file to control various settings teflo needs.
 This is where you can define default settings teflo accepts, provider credentials, orchestrator settings and much more.
 Please see the `teflo <teflo>`_ directory for a sample teflo configuration file.
 The